Non-Human Identities (NHI): The Hidden Security Crisis Powering AI Agent Attacks in 2026

 | Overall risk | High | Low |

 Most organizations are at Level 1.
-Level 3 is where risk becomes manageable for enterprises deploying AI at scale.
+Level 3 is where risk becomes manageable when you're deploying AI at scale.

 |---|---|---|